UNITED STATES

 3 — Basic and Diluted Net Income per Share

-The following table presents the computation of basic and diluted net income per share:
+The following table presents the computation of basic and diluted net income per share of common stock:

 Weighted-average shares outstanding — Basic |